 Connection meets every first and third Wednesday of the month, 7–8:30 p.m., at St. Clare’s Episcopal Church/Temple Beth Emeth, 2309 Packard St., Ann Arbor, MI 48104.

 Friends and Family

-This group is for adults who have a friend or family member with a mental illness.
+This group is for adults who have a friend or family member with a mental health condition.
 Meetings revolve around topics of interest to people caring for others, including self-care.

-Caring for someone with a serious mental illness can feel lonely and dispiriting.
+Caring for someone with a serious mental health condition can feel lonely and dispiriting.
 However, said a group member, “coming to meetings empowers me.
 I feel so much less alone and am inspired by the courage of group members.”

 Participants trade strategies and learn from one another.
 Meetings end “with everyone sharing something they are going to do for themselves that they enjoy,” Chuck, a group leader, said.